Heztro/SequoiaRainmeter/README.md

 ### What's planned?

 I mostly plan to make the widgets that already exist from MacOS Monterey a lot more stable and fix formatting issues.
-I plan to rework the UI and give a lot mroe options to users for better customizability as well as adding a few more widgets.
+I plan to rework the UI and give a lot more options to users for better customizability as well as adding a few more widgets.
 ## Get started

 1. Install [Rainmeter](https://www.rainmeter.net/)